 You can still tweak the location settings in Android 10 for individual apps though.
 In the newly created Location area of the setting's menu, tap on App permissions.
 You can then choose which apps can access your location all of the time, or new for Android 10, which apps can use your location data only when the app is in use.

 For Android 9.0 Pie

-In Android Pie, things have changed a little in terms of the options you have to tweak the location accuracy.
-The Mode options (see below) has been removed and location accuracy is now a binary on/off option.
+When Android Pie launched, the Mode options (see below) were removed and location accuracy became a binary on/off option.
 On, means that WiFi+, mobile networks, and GPS are used in conjunction with GPS.
 This is similar to what used to be called High accuracy.
 Off mean you'll only be using GPS to track your location.
 This setting was previously called Device only.

 The way you toggle which individual apps have permission to track your location works in much the same way on Android 9 Pie as it did on Oreo.
 Simply head over to your main Settings menu and find the bit that's dedicated to app permissions.
 From there, hit Location and you can toggle the tabs to allow or deny each app the access to your location data.
 Simple!
 You can also change permission for other things, such as which apps can use your camera.

 For Android 6.0 and up (Marshmallow to Oreo)

 In the general section of your smartphone's Settings menu, you will find the Location settings option.
 Just tap the toggle switch at the top to activate or deactivate as you wish.
 You should be mindful of the fact that this option will disable every app's ability to see your location, even ones you might want to use GPS for, like Google Maps.
 If that's a problem for you, check out the next option.

 You could also change the Location mode to one of three options, to customize things even further: